Top Locations to Propose in Chicago

 Email to receive a permit application.
 Review the guidelines, select the time of your session/event, return the completed application with payment via personal checks, Visa, MasterCard, American Express, and Discover.

 The Lily Pool is open seasonally from mid-April through mid-November.
-It is also closed the Friday, Saturday and Sunday during the Air and Water Show along with select holiday weekends (Memorial Day, 4th of July, Labor Day).
+It is also closed on Friday, Saturday, and Sunday during the Air and Water Show and select holiday weekends (Memorial Day, 4th of July, Labor Day).

-The Alfred Caldwell Lily Pool, also known as Lincoln Park Lily Pool, is an important example of Prairie School landscape architecture designed by Alfred Caldwell.
+The Alfred Caldwell Lily Pool, also known as Lincoln Park Lily Pool, is an essential example of Prairie School landscape architecture designed by Alfred Caldwell.

 The site was originally part of a Victorian garden built in 1889 that displayed tropical lilies and other aquatic plants.
 When the Victorian-style garden fell out of popularity, the Lily Pool fell into disrepair until 1936 when Alfred Caldwell redesigned the pool and its surrounding area.